digitaldesigndj/digitaldesigndj.com/README.md

 This will render a flat site to the `/out` dir

-note that generating the static site first is important, or else the live reload scripts will get built into the final product.
+note that generating the static site first is important, or the live reload script will get built into the final product.
+This is because during development, the stg folder (where docpad's out has been configured to point in this repo) contains the env=development build of the site, and the r.js optimizer should be used on a env=static build of the site

-### Why DocPad?

-1. NodeJS
-2. Live Pre-Processing
-3. Live Reload

-### Changelog

-Github Widget
-LastFm Widget
-Navigation
-Site Layout